top of page

 My finger fumbles in the dark for the light switch; a loud click heralds a harsh but weak light from the naked bulb in the middle of the varnished-yet-peeling boarded ceiling.
 My eyes object to it and shut tight.
 Immediately outside my open window, I’m bawled at by a patrolling MP.

 Oh bugger – you twat, Silvia!
 I tell myself as I rush to close the black-out curtains.
-I hear the MP walk off, muttering about ‘idiot women pilots’.
+The MP walks off, muttering about idiot women pilots.

 §

-The duty roster has me flying something different today – what, I don’t know – which is odd.
+The duty roster has left me blank today.
+I know I'll be flying something or things over the next twenty four hours, but what, I haven't the foggiest – which is odd.
 I look at my watch and sigh heavily as the CO marches in.
 I fidget, my aching body struggling on the khaki-coloured canvas seat as I listen to another take on his ‘Remember, discipline is the only way to survive in this game’ lecture.
 Then I wait with a mixture of intrigue and trepidation for my new type to be announced.
 I am last to be put out of my misery.

 I don’t hear the CO’s next words: ‘It seems the Mossie is urgently needed for some boffin upgrade.’

-I only hear my own thoughts, in thumping astonishment around my brain: Two new types?
-A bloody great Wimpy bomber and a Mossie?
-Surely not?
-Two engines on both.
+I only hear my thoughts thumping astonishment around my brain: A hush-hush Mossie?
+A bloody two engined fighter bomber with top-secret boffin stuff in it.
 The possibility of an engine failure on take-off.
 An asymmetric power and trimming nightmare!

 ‘Flying Officer Sheldon!
 Flying Officer Sheldon!
 Are you still with us?’
 My CO stares directly at me.
-‘Wakey-wakey, lass, you’ve got to be on your toes with these new birds – 110% – for your safety.
+‘Wakey-wakey, lass, you’ve got to be on your toes with this top secret bird – 110% – for your safety.
 Are you fit to fly?’

 Oh, God, why must I hear those words, ‘fit to fly’?
 I must look awful after my stomach’s battle with those sausages.
 I don’t want to be asked that question.